Data quality increases ROI

 - Repair: If a dataset becomes corrupt, this step will help in correcting issues.

 - Archival or deletion: Saving data against agreed requirements.

 - Reporting: This could be the regular reports or screens your enterprise uses, but in terms of data quality, this is the step that reports and logs data issues, how they are addressed and whether the problems repeat.

 Data Quality Management Process

-Data quality management processes will differ based upon the use of data per business area.
-This is why your framework needs to be holistic in vision but tactically provides guardrails such that every team or activity can strive for the quality needed to ensure safety, ease, compliance, cost, and competitiveness.
+Data Quality Management processes will differ based on the use of data per business area.
+This is why your framework needs to be holistic in vision but tactically provide guardrails such that every team or activity can strive for the quality needed to ensure safety, ease, compliance, cost, and competitiveness.
 The same concept applies as you build your Master Data Management framework highlighting the basic rules for data acquisition, use, storage, and access.